patrickdent/GCLibraryCollection/README.md

 ###admin can:

  - log in to view admin dashboard
- - upload a file (export from BookCat) of books to be entered into collection
+ - upload a file (export from previous cataloguing system) of books to be entered into collection

 #v2

+###admin can:

+ - manage collection with CRUD capabilities for all items
+ - enter the ISBN of a new item and get details for it via scrape process

 #v3 : Full library management app!

-All of the v1 features plus:

 ###public user can: